 The tour.
 Uruguay was the second stop after Paraguay, where Uruguay took over the rotating Mercosur presidency.

 The Kast Uruguay visit this week paired a security pact with a trade pitch.
-It was a conservative Chilean president signing crime-fighting deals with the region’s last major left-of-centre leader, while nudging Uruguay toward the Pacific.
+A conservative Chilean president signed crime-fighting deals with the region’s last major left-of-centre leader, while nudging Uruguay toward the Pacific.

 Montevideo waterfront with Pocitos beach and Punta Carretas, Uruguay